Skip to contents

 This function provides a robust, error-free way to test for existence.

-• Testing for a File: If name is / (the default), the function checks if file is a valid, readable HDF5 file.
-It will return FALSE for non-existent files, non-HDF5 files, or corrupted files without raising an error.
+• Testing for a File: If name is / and attr is NULL, the function checks if file is a valid, readable HDF5 file.

-• Testing for an Object: If name is a path (e.g., /data/matrix), the function first confirms the file is valid HDF5, and then checks if the specific object exists within it.
+• Testing for an Object: If name is a path (e.g., /data/matrix) and attr is NULL, the function checks if the specific object exists.

 Examples